brdloush/db-stopwatch/README.md

 # DB Stopwatch

-A Kotlin library (also usable from java applications) that combines precise timing measurements with comprehensive database query statistics, built on top of P6Spy.
+A java library that combines precise timing measurements with comprehensive database query statistics, built on top of P6Spy.
 Perfect for performance monitoring, optimization, and debugging database-heavy applications.

 ## Features